danielwatson6/swe-project/src/README.md

 To set up the backend environment, make sure to have [python 3.8.0](https://www.python.org/downloads/release/python-380/) and `virtualenv` (`pip install virtualenv`) and ping [@danielwatson6](https://github.com/danielwatson6) for an `env.sh` file.

+(Optional) for access to the original CSV data, ping [@danielwatson6](https://github.com/danielwatson6).
+With the data, by calling `python -m scripts.firebase_upload`, the database will be wiped out and freshly recreated.

 Within the `src` directory, run the following:
 ```bash
 virtualenv env